HawkinsT/RunInTerm/README.md

 ## Key Bindings

-No key bindings are set by this plug-in.
-You may specify your own in your `vimrc` file, e.g:
+No key bindings are set by default; you may specify your own in your `vimrc` file, e.g:

 ```vim
 nnoremap <leader>r :call RunInTerminal()<CR>